streptomyces/advancedR/README.md

 ####################################################

-books <- c("Animal Rights", "A Theory of Justice",
+books <- c("Animal Liberation", "A Theory of Justice",
            "The Wealth of Nations", "What Money Can't Buy");

 authors <- c("Peter Singer", "John Rawls", NA,